-Today in Middle Eastern history: the Treaty of Jaffa ends the Third Crusade (1192)
+Today in Middle Eastern history: the Third Crusade ends (1192)

 If you’re interested in history and foreign affairs, Foreign Exchanges is the newsletter for you!
 Sign up for free today for regular updates on international news and US foreign policy, delivered straight to your email inbox, or subscribe and unlock the full FX experience: